Xtended99/LDAP-Attribute-Accounting-COMPOSER/README.md

-The result of the above after the datahas been processed by LAAC The header CSV rcord that names each collected fielf
+The result of the above after the datahas been processed by LAAC

+The header CSV rcord that names each collected field

 "dn: ","uid: ","sn: ","cn: ","cn:: ","mail: ","l: "

- Sample Record Conversion = Please becareful of line wrap in the actual output there is never line wrap "CN=SOSA, Angel,OU=uid,OU=users,ou=Technical,DC=TheCompnay,DC=YourCompany,DC=com","Angel Sosa","staffer","Sosa","QW5nZWwgU29zYQo","MyMail@mail.com","ny","ny"
+ Sample Record Conversion = Please becareful of line wrap in the actual output there is never line wrap

+"CN=SOSA, Angel,OU=uid,OU=users,ou=Technical,DC=TheCompnay,DC=YourCompany,DC=com","Angel Sosa","staffer","Sosa","QW5nZWwgU29zYQo","MyMail@mail.com","ny","ny"

- If you summons a field that is not present in a record the field would be empty "Sosa","","MyMail@mail.com" "CN=SOSA, Angel,OU=uid,OU=users,ou=Technical,DC=TheCompnay,DC=YourCompany,DC=com","Angel Sosa","staffer","Sosa","","MyMail@mail.com","ny","ny"
+ If you summons a field that is not present in a record the field would be empty "Sosa","","MyMail@mail.com"

+"CN=SOSA, Angel,OU=uid,OU=users,ou=Technical,DC=TheCompnay,DC=YourCompany,DC=com","Angel Sosa","staffer","Sosa","","MyMail@mail.com","ny","ny"